rtm/js-pick-notation/README.md

 Again, this is completely parallel: `obj.p1 = value` already means to set the value of `p1` in `obj` to `value`.
 Now, the syntax `obj.{p1, p2} = obj2` means to extract the values of `p1` and `p2` from `obj2`
 and add them to `obj1`.
-Again, we have a straightforward extension of both current property assignmnet notation and destructuring syntax.
+Again, we have a straightforward extension of both current property assignment notation and destructuring syntax.

 Subject to further thinking,
 if the object being picked into is null or undefined it would be created.